AcademySoftwareFoundation/openvdb/fvdb/README.md

 ### Trilinear splatting into grids
 ```
-python scripts/debug_splat.py
+python examples/splat_trilinear.py
 ```
 This script splats normals of a point cloud onto grid centers.
-The green arrows are the normals splatted onto each grid center
+The green arrows represent the values of the normals splatted onto each grid center
 <p align="center">
   <img src="data/splat.png" style="width: 40%;"alt="fVDB trilinear splatting demo">
   <figcaption style="text-align: center; font-style: italic;">Splat the normals at the blue points into the center of each grid cell.
 The green arrows are the splatted normals</figcaption>